The tour guide said it was impossible, but I couldn’t bear the thought of being so close to the Grotta Azzura, and not see it…

 • For undisciplined cruisers, travelers, and tourists with no physical limitations

-After our transfer from the cruise ship to Marina Grande, Capri’s main harbour, we were about to get on a coach when we noticed signs for the Grotta Azzura.
+After our transfer from the cruise ship to Marina Grande, Capri’s main harbour, we were–reluctantly–waiting to board our coach when we noticed signs for the Grotta Azzura.

 Experiencing the Blue Grotto

 The ten-minute boat ride on the legendary azure waters offered impressive views of a coiling cornice about half way up the precipitous cliff: the route to Anacapri.
-I had expected the cave to have a big opening in the rock, but it wasn’t so.
+I expected to see a big opening in the rock, but it wasn’t so.
 When we joined other motorboats at the “waiting area,” the only way to guess the location of the cave was by the busy boating activity near the rock.
 Finally, after 20 minutes, we boarded a bobbling rowboat manned by one assertive handler who positioned himself for the passage.

 As other handlers were setting up, it became evident that entering the cave was timed with the intermittency of the waves.
-Upon learning that the opening is approximately one meter high at the lowest point and two meters wide, I granted the cruise line a point: The tour was more adventurous that anticipated.
-But it was time for the boat ahead of us to prepare for the leap, it got my whole attention.
+Upon learning that the opening is approximately one meter high at the lowest point and two meters wide, I granted the cruise line one point: The tour was more adventurous that anticipated.
+As the boat ahead of us prepared for the leap, it got my whole attention.

 Woosh!
 We were in.